kyohashi/modern_todo/README.md

 # 🚀 Self-Hosting on Cloudflare Pages

-You can host your own Focus Hub for free.
+You can host your own MonoTask App for free.

 ## 1. Fork this repository
 Click the **Fork** button at the top right of this page to create a copy in your own GitHub account.